MachineLearningBCAM/MRCpy/_sources/auto_examples/example3.rst.txt

 Simple example of using MRC with 0-1 loss.

 ..
-GENERATED FROM PYTHON SOURCE LINES 2-28
+GENERATED FROM PYTHON SOURCE LINES 2-26

 .. code-block:: default

-    import numpy as np

     from MRCpy import MRC
     # Import the datasets